Plugin / Demo / Google & YouTube demo

 Read a video suggestion from the YouTube tab and preview it here.

-YouTube’s homepage (and most modern sites) is a Single-Page App.
-The HTML that gets downloaded is mostly a lightweight skeleton plus a big JSON blob (e.g., ytInitialData).
-The actual cards—titles, thumbnails, and <a href="/watch?...> links—are created later by JavaScript and web components.
-In other words, the interesting bits don’t exist in the static source; they’re hydrated into the DOM after scripts run.
+YouTube’s homepage is a Single-Page App.
+The downloaded HTML is mostly a lightweight shell plus a large JSON object (e.g., ytInitialData).
+The actual cards—titles, thumbnails, and <a href="/watch"> links— are created later by JavaScript and Web Components (hydration).

-• Boot data: a large JS object (ytInitialData) that scripts use to render UI.
+• Boot data: a big JS object (ytInitialData) consumed on the client.

 What RTO does differently

-• Talks to the live tab: RTO sends a command to the already-loaded YouTube tab and queries the real, post-JS DOM.
+• Talks to the live tab: sends commands and queries the real, post-JS DOM.

 ytd-rich-item-renderer:nth-of-type(N) a#thumbnail[href^="/watch"] ytd-rich-item-renderer:nth-of-type(N) a#video-title